cs-cordero/pylint-enums/README.md

 ## What this is:

-This is a pylint plugin that adds a checker for Enum subclasses.
+This is a tiny pylint plugin that adds a checker for Enum subclasses.
 It warns you when a `__str__` method has not been defined for the Enum and when you haven't provided a typed annotation for the `value` attribute.

 ## Why this is helpful: